Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 You might not be asked to provide all of this information, depending on who is registering the birth, but it’s best to arrive prepared.

-Both parents/carers will need to attend to gain parental responsibility if you are not married/in a civil partnership, go to GOV.UK for further information about registering the baby’s birth in this case.
+If you are not married/in a civil partnership, both parents/carers will need to attend to gain parental responsibility.
+Go to GOV.UK for further information about registering the baby’s birth in this case.

 You’ll also need to take at least one form of identification with you.
 For example: